mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 Java is not significantly faster.
 This also surprised me.
-In particular it probably answers the question *"Can more type information accelerate the Clojure/Julia solutions?"* with the answer *No*.
+In particular it probably answers the question *"Can more type information accelerate the Clojure/Julia solutions?"* with the answer *"No"*.

 Evidently this problem is bound by data structure implementations.